living-atlases/base-branding/README.md

 │                        # any node module and use it in your js code └──public
-    ├── css              # The 'public' directory is what you have to deploy │   └── images       # It's generated by `brunch` ├── fonts
+    ├── css              # The 'public' directory is what you have to deploy │   └── images       # It's generated by `vite` ├── fonts
     ├── locales
     ├── images
     └── js
 ```
-Brunch compiles in public your `js`/`css` and make this compatible with older browsers (so you can use node modules or ES6 code without problems).
+Vite compiles in `public` your `js`/`css` and make this compatible with older browsers (so you can use node modules or ES6 code without problems).

 ## Basic settings